Kīlauea Iki Trail

 Hawai'i Volcanoes National Park

-Round Trip Mileage: 3.0 miles
+Round Trip Mileage: 3.25 miles

-Elevation Gain: 555’
+Elevation Gain: 600’

-The Hike: Begin at the Kīlauea Iki Overlook and parking lot and hike on the Crater Rim Trail that leaves from the northern end of the lot.
+Hike: Begin at the parking lot and hike on the Crater Rim Trail that leaves from the northern end of the lot.
 This trail takes you along the northern rim of the crater in dense rainforest.
 From time to time there are clearings with nice views onto the crater floor.
 Note the faint line that crosses the crater – that’s the trail created by many feet that you’ll be on soon.
-After 1.1 mile, you reach an intersection with another trail that would take you to the Visitor Center.
+After 1 mile, you reach an intersection with another trail that would take you to the Visitor Center.
 Stay on the Kīlauea Iki Crater trail.
-After 0.25 mile, you reach another intersection with a trail that takes you along Byron Ledge.
+After 1/4 mile, you reach another intersection with a trail that takes you along Byron Ledge.
 Again, stay on the Kīlauea Iki trail.
 You’re now heading south and after 0.25 mile, you turn east and begin to descend about 150’ down onto the crater floor.
-Hike straight across the crater on lava from 1959, following large cairns (piles of stacked rocks).
+Hike straight across the crater on lava from 1959, following large ahu (cairns).
 Be sure to spend your time exploring along the trail, looking into cracks and steam vents.
 Be sure to spot the beautiful red flowers on the craggy trees – these are called ōhi’a lehua trees and they are the first life to begin to grow on lava flows.
-Evolved from a distant cousin in New Zealand, these beautiful trees evolved on the Big Island of Hawai’i to close their stomata to block out sulfur dioxide gases during volcanic eruptions.
+Related to a distant cousin in New Zealand, these beautiful trees evolved on the Big Island of Hawai’i to close their stomata to block out sulfur dioxide gases during volcanic eruptions.
 Local legend has it that picking the lehua blossom will make it rain.
-When you reach the other side of the crater, climb almost 400’ to a parking area that is used as an overflow parking area for the Kīlauea Iki Crater Overlook and is also parking for Nāhuku, Thurston Lava Tube.
-From here, you have to hike 0.3 mile back to your car parked at the Kīlauea Iki Overlook parking area.
-Find this paved trail and follow it back to your car, stopping by a few nice vantage points along the way.
+When you reach the other side of the crater, climb almost 500’ to the parking area.
+It is possible to do this loop hike in the opposite direction.